b0llull0s/Arch-Installation-Scripts/README.md

 `ufw` , `wireshark` , `bleachbit` , `virtualbox` , `burp` , `obsidian` , `nordvpn` , `signal`, `btop` , `wget` , `curl` , `locate` , `qflipper` ,

+### Zsh Plugings, Aliases and Functions:

+### Custom Scripts:

 ## Installation:

-Make you sure you have a USB-drive ready to use with a verified Arch ISO, you can find how to verified the integrity of your iso on the Arch Docu.
+Make you sure you have a `USB` ready to use with a verified Arch `ISO`, you can find how to verified the integrity of your `ISO` inside the Arch documentation.
-- You can use rufus or dd command in linux:
+- You can use `rufus` or `dd` command in linux:
 ```bash
 # Lookup for your USB drive
 sudo fdisk -l